Diego-Castiblanque-Alberca/Portfolio/README.md

-# Personal website with information about me and my projects and contact information.
+# Personal website with information about me and my projects and contact information (website in development).

 ## This web application I only used Angular 17 with TypeScript, SCSS and HTML.